mirobotech/BEAPER-Pico/Beginner Activities/Numeric-Types.md

-# Sidebar: How Computers Store Numbers
+# Explainer: How Computers Store Numbers

-## A Reference for mirobo.tech Year 1 Microcontroller Programming
+## A Reference for mirobo.tech Beginner Microcontroller Programming

 ---